-Wire entrance knockouts are provided on the top and bottom of the boiler cabinet:
+Wire entrance knockouts are provided on the top the boiler cabinet:

-- 1. Line voltage-3 knockouts on the top left of the cabinet (Line In, DHW Circ., Heat Circ.) - 2.
-Low voltage-2 knockouts on the bottom left and 2 knockouts on the top right of the cabinet - 3.
-Display wiring-a single knockout on the right side of the cabinet
+- 1. Line voltage- three (3) knockouts on the top right of the cabinet (Line In, DHW Circ., Heat Circ.). - Low voltage-two (2) knockouts on the top right of the cabinet. - 3.
+Display wiring-a single knockout on the right side of the cabinet.